 Colors are the quintessential part of styling in general.
-Web page designers too need to be very specific about their color choices in order to provide the right feel to the user.
+Web page designers also need to be very specific about their color choices to provide the right feel to the user.
 Thus, web-page styling language CSS, also has colors as one of its important features.

 Almost all the popular browsers in their latest versions, allow 120+ colors.
 CSS has different ways of controlling the coloring aspect of the web-pages.
 Let’s take a look at each, one by one.